 SUMMARY OF RECOMMENDATIONS:

-Determine masonry strength from applicable building codes assuming stacked bond within the arch.
+Determine masonry strength from applicable building codes assuming stack bond within the arch.

-Determine applicable loads, depending on arch type being designed, based on point of application of the loads; arching action diverts some loads to sides of arch without putting stress on the arch.
+Determine applicable loads, depending on arch type being designed, based on point of application of the loads; arching action diverts some loads to the sides of the arch without putting stress on the arch.

 Determine whether applicable triangular and point loads can be modeled as equivalent uniform loads.

-For shorter span, lower-rise segmental arches and jack arches, use line of thrust methods for arch design verifying resistance to sliding at the abutment and compressive stress in the arch.
+For shorter spans, lower-rise segmental arches and jack arches, use line of thrust methods for arch design verifying resistance to sliding at the abutment and compressive stress in the arch.

-For longer span, higher-rise segmental arches and semicircular arches, use elastic deformation theory for design, verifying shear and compressive stresses within the arch and at abutments.
+For longer spans, higher-rise segmental arches and semicircular arches, use elastic deformation theory for design, verifying shear and compressive stresses within the arch and at abutments.

 For asymmetrically loaded arches, which are beyond the scope of this Technical Note, use finite element or other analysis methods.